Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 Strictly no admission without a Ticket or Proof of Purchase - No refunds on door.

-Disabled Access – Although Victoria caters for disabled people there are some areas of the Festival site which are NOT wheel chair friendly, please contact us in advance if you or another visitor is disabled and are planning to visit us, so we can make prior arrangements for your Festival visit and we will do our best to make your visit a pleasure.
+Disabled Access – Although Victoria caters for disabled people there are some areas of the Festival site which are NOT wheel chair friendly, please contact us in advance if you or another visitor is disabled and are planning to visit us, so we can make prior arrangements for your Festival visit to make your visit a pleasure.

 Weekend Saver (fantastic Value) for both days £25.00

-This looks like the busiest year yet so please note we cannot promise Tickets on the door.
 Due to the popularity of Beer and Bluegrass, it’s a first come, first served basis.
-Please book in advance at the Poole Tourism office just off Poole Quay (No Booking Fee) or our excellent online partners BH Live Ticket line or We Got Tickets.
+Please Buy in advance at the Poole Tourism office just off Poole Quay (No Booking Fee) or All Hail the Ale - Queens Rd Westbourne & Firkin Shed - Holdenhurst Rd Bmth ( No Booking Fee ) and of course our excellent online partners

 Stewarding – If you have Volunteered of been a Steward at another Festival and would like to join our happy team please drop us a email with your details and experience email@example.com we would love to hear from you.